SteveMCarroll/PronouncingNamesForEnglishSpeakers/README.md

 Jareš           | YAH-resh           |
 Píchová         | PEEE-**CH**oh-vaah | the CH is the "loch" ch not the "cheese" ch.

+Another Czech name fact worth knowing is that women add the suffix -ová to the end of their surnames.
+So the wife of Mr Beneš is Mrs. Benešová.

 ## Polish

 Polish looks to an English speaker like a complicated mess of consonants.
 The consonants are a powerful [weapon](https://www.youtube.com/watch?v=AfKZclMWS1U) of special grade.